This post may contain affiliate links

 - Now, switch on the flame of the soup pot.
 You already have the soft broccoli and onions inside.
 You should add the potato mixture in the blender to the broccoli.
 To this, add the veggie broth that is remaining and stir the contents well.
 Let the mixture boil for 5 minutes on a medium-high flame before switching off the stove.

-- Serve in a bowl or a bread bowl and enjoy immediately, while it is hot and creamy.
+- Serve in a bowl or a bread bowl and enjoy immediately while it is hot and creamy.

 - You can store the leftovers, if any, in the refrigerator for up to 5 days.

-Some tips you can try to get the perfect Panera kind of soup
+Here are some tips you can try to get the perfect Panera kind of soup

 - You can buy a big loaf of bread, scoop out the middle, and warm the hollowed portion for a few minutes to get a nice toasted exterior.
 Make small cubes of the pieces you have scooped out, and toast them well on a pan.
 Decorate the soup with these toasted bread cubes to get that Panera-like feel.